openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 Response design for classification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Creating consistent labelling protocols is necessary for creating accurate training data and later, accurate sample based estimates (see `module 4`_).
+Creating consistent labeling protocols is necessary for creating accurate training data and later, accurate sample based estimates (see `module 4`_).
 They are especially important when more than one researcher is working on a project and for reproducible data collection.
 Response design helps a user assign a land cover / land use class to a spatial point.
 The response design is part of the metadata for the assessment and should contain the information necessary to reproduce the data collection.
 The response design lays out an objective procedure that interpreters can follow and that reduces interpreter bias.

 In this exercise, you will build a decision tree for your classification along with much of the other documentation and decision points (for more on decision points, please see `section 5.1`_).